-- Use < and > to scroll through the available list of characters.
-Press O to move to the next character. - Press O when finished.
+- Use PREV and NEXT to scroll through the available list of characters.
+Press or to move to the next character. - Press or when finished.

-Display Settings: From the Config Menu press 7
+Display Settings: From the Config Menu press $\begin{bmatrix} sat 7 \\ 7 \end{bmatrix}$

 This feature allows for the display to be presented in a small or large format.
 The contrast of the screen can also be set.